Department of Cell Toxicology - Sample. Foto: Dr. Beate Escher

 Department of Cell Toxicology

 Which chemicals accumulate in biota and in people and what are their effects?
 We are exposed to thousands of chemicals in our everyday lives.
 While the level of contaminants has decreased in the past decade, the diversity of chemicals has increased.
 We have become aware of hazards stemming from emerging chemicals and transformation products.
 But which chemicals are the culprits?
 Are there individual chemicals or groups dominating the risk or is it the complex effect of chemical cocktails acting together?
-How environment-specific are chemical hazards?

-In the Department of Cell Toxicology, we aim to establish a novel risk assessment framework to identify which (groups of) chemicals drive the risk in the environment.
-Our overall goal is to better understand the effects of mixtures of chemicals in the environment and how they interact between multimedia compartments.
-The department’s key objective is to understand the processes that cause adverse effects and to develop predictive models for hazard assessment and as practical monitoring tools.
+In the Department of Cell Toxicology, we aim to establish a novel risk assessment framework to identify which (groups of) chemicals drive their risk in the environment and for human health.
+The department’s key objective is to understand the processes that cause adverse effects and to develop in vitro screening tools and predictive models for hazard assessment and as practical monitoring tools.